-Sickness benefit: The benefit is 80% of the insured's average earnings in the last 12 months.
-The benefit is paid from the 11th day of incapacity for work until recovery or up to 26 weeks from the first day of incapacity for work (52 weeks within a 3-year period for a repeated incapacity for work); may be extended at the recommendation of the

-State Medical Commission.
-The employer pays the benefit during the waiting period (the benefit must not be less than 75% of the insured's average earnings for the 2nd and 3rd days and not less than 80% for the 4th to the 10th days).
+Sickness benefit: 80% of the insured's average earnings in the last 12 months is paid.
+The benefit is paid from the 11th day of incapacity for work until recovery or up to 26 weeks from the first day of incapacity for work (52 weeks within a three-year period for a repeated incapacity for work); may be extended at the recommendation of the State Medical Commission.
+The employer pays the benefit during the waiting period (the benefit is not paid for the first day and must not be less than 75% of the insured's average earnings for the second and third days and not less than 80% for the fourth to the 10th days).